tlevine/www.thomaslevine.com/content/!/bits/index.md

 Some languages (including Python) abstract all of this away and let you represent arbitrarily large numbers without worrying about how to represent them as bits.

+## Memory
+The stick of memory in your computer contains lots and lots of bits.
+Each bit has an address.
+To store a value, we indicate which bits it is stored in, and then we set the bits.